tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 10. The attacker sends the new `Finished` message to `B` `B` has completed the handshake, ostensibly with `A`.

-This attack, and minor variants of it, violate the remaining properties.
+This attack, and minor variants of it, violate the remaining properties outlined above.
 The attack violates the same session keys property, as `A` and `B` have each completed a session, ostensibly with each other, and yet do not agree on the session key.
 If `A` does not send a key share, then the attacker can have a session with `A` and a separate session with `B`, where both sessions have the same key.
 This violates the uniqueness of session keys property.
 In the case of KCI resistance, where we assume the attacker has compromised `A`, the attacker can successfully impersonate `B` to `A` using this pattern.

-These attacks demonstrate the need to do something more intelligent.

 # Known Attacks